 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-How to protect yourself from ransomware infections?
+How to protect yourself from ransomware infections

-Text presented in Wiki ransomware's pop-up window:
+Text presented in this pop-up:

 All your files have been encrypted!